Unplanned: Critical response

 Religious publications were mostly positive about the film.
 Writing for the National Catholic Reporter, Rose Pacatte said that "Unplanned is an important film, a designation that directors hate to hear.
 It is not entertaining (until the cheesy lawyer shows up) but tells an emotional story with wide-ranging implications."
 The Deseret News's Josh Terry wrote that the film "...may not bridge the divide between the different sides of the abortion issue, but it will provide some food for thought for the undecideds", ultimately concluding that "Unplanned has room for praise and criticism."
 According to Catholic Herald's Sohrab Ahmari, Unplanned "reveals the culture of death that lies at the core of our secular-liberal modernity".

 In contrast, The Hollywood Reporter's Frank Scheck criticized Unplanned as "proselytizing agitprop" comparable to a "basic cable television movie in its mediocre production values and subpar performances".
 Similarly, Owen Gleiberman of Variety said the film "isn't good drama but it's effective propaganda" and The A.V.
-Club's Vadim Rizov stated that "[while Unplanned] has greater technical finesse than its foundational forebears...[,] there's not a single scene that speaks to characters with lives outside their streamlined narrative function; they're performers in a parable traced over a Chick tract, filmed with a bland competence at odds with the true perversity of the material".
+Club's Vadim Rizov stated that "[while Unplanned] has greater technical finesse than its foundational forebears. [...]
+But there's not a single scene that speaks to characters with lives outside their streamlined narrative function; they're performers in a parable traced over a Chick tract, filmed with a bland competence at odds with the true perversity of the material".
 Writing for Arkansas Democrat Gazette, Philip Martin said that "Unplanned is a competently made film that has some moments of genuine grace and a winning lead performance by Ashley Bratcher".

 The Canadian media was generally critical of Unplanned.
 The Globe and Mail, the Ottawa Citizen and the Toronto Sun all described the film as dishonest religious, social, and political propaganda.
-However, Christian news programs such as Salt + Light Hour were supportive of it.
+Christian news programs such as Salt + Light Hour were supportive of it.

-Luke Thompson of Forbes notes the heavily political nature of the film, which "naturally, drops the name of George Soros and claims the nonprofit is one of the most powerful organizations on the planet... as opposed to, say, a political punching bag constantly in danger of being defunded".

 Planned Parenthood reaction

-Shortly before release, the American division of Planned Parenthood stated that the arguments in it were false.
+Shortly before release, the American division of Planned Parenthood stated that the claims in the movie were false and that the movie promotes falsehoods.